-The School participates in NAIDOC and Languages Week and guest speakers frequently attend assemblies and encourage students to learn ways to help those less fortunate than themselves, or to become aware of issues affecting the world, and our possible responses.
+The School participates in NAIDOC and Languages Week and celebrates International Women's Day and Harmony Day.
+Guest speakers frequently attend assemblies and encourage students to learn ways to help those less fortunate than themselves, or to become aware of issues affecting the world, and our possible responses.